EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Design

 \subsubsection{BN parameters update}

 After updating the BN statistics, the selected model already captures the distribution of the new data, but the BN parameters still need to be fine-tuned accordingly through back-propagation.
 To fit into the limited on-device memory (e.g., 512MB as plotted in~\Cref{fig:memory_bn}), we aim to update the BN parameters with a small batch size (e.g., 1).
 However, back-propagation using a single sample is challenging due to the inherent instability of unsupervised learning~\cite{niu2023towards}.
-To achieve stable fine-tuning, we introduce a sample filter to remove unreliable samples by following EATA-C~\cite{tan2025uncertainty} to refine the entropy minimization.
-The key intuition is that high-entropy predictions are unreliable (i.e., high uncertainty) and can introduce noisy gradients that make the unsupervised adaptation unstable and even degrade performance.
-Specifically, following EATA-C~\cite{tan2025uncertainty} and SAR~\cite{niu2023towards}, we first filter out high-entropy samples when calculating the entropy loss, as the model is less confident in predicting them.
+To achieve stable fine-tuning, following EATA-C~\cite{tan2025uncertainty} and SAR~\cite{niu2023towards}, we filter out high-entropy samples when calculating the entropy loss, since such low-confidence predictions introduce noisy gradients that destabilize the unsupervised adaptation.

 Therefore, the overall loss function is defined as: